Bundle v1 — Satsignal .mbnt Receipt Spec

 1. Scope

-A Satsignal .mbnt receipt binds an off-chain canonical document to an on-chain BSV transaction.
+A Satsignal .mbnt proof binds an off-chain canonical document to an on-chain BSV transaction.
 This document specifies:

 Relation to existing specs — for protocol rationale, cross-reference: